slai-labs/get-beam/examples/santacoder/README.md

 # Santacoder deployment with Beam

-[Santacoder](https://huggingface.co/bigcode/santacoder) can be deployed on Beam for development on serverless GPUs.
+[Santacoder](https://huggingface.co/bigcode/santacoder) can be run on the cloud with a single command, using Beam.

 1. [Create an account on Beam](https://beam.cloud).
 It's free and you don't need a credit card.